nyc-crh/site/content/gallery/hotel-penn-meeting.md

 relImgAlt:
 relLink:
 eventname: "*The Survey Graphic* publishes a special issue about art and intellectual life in Harlem, edited by Alain Locke."
-caption: "This *New York Amsterdam News* reports on a Teacher Union event focused on racism and inequality in Harlem schools."
+caption: "This *New York Amsterdam News* reported on a Teacher Union event focused on racism and inequality in Harlem schools."
 archive_source: "*New York Amsterdam News*"
 source_link:
 copyright: Under copyright.
 Used with permission.